DORA vs SQF

 Why Organizations Use It

-Ensures legal compliance ahead of 2025 deadline; mitigates systemic risks (74% firms hit by ransomware); enhances cyber defenses; fosters trust with regulators/stakeholders; streamlines cross-border operations amid rising threats like CrowdStrike outage.
+Ensures legal compliance with the 2025 mandate; mitigates systemic risks (74% firms hit by ransomware); enhances cyber defenses; fosters trust with regulators/stakeholders; streamlines cross-border operations amid rising threats like CrowdStrike outage.

 Implementation Overview